Free Finite Group Actions on Rational Homology 3--Spheres

-Milnor \cite[\S 3]{milnor2} listed the period four groups which do satisfy the $2p$ conditions, and identified two families of such group which (by Perelman \cite{Lott:2007}) can not act freely on $S^3$.
+Milnor \cite[\S 3]{milnor2} listed the period four groups which do satisfy the $2p$ conditions, and identified two families of such group which (by Perelman \cite{Lott:2007}) can not act freely on $\bS^3$.
 These are: \begin{enumerate} \item $Q(8n, k, l)$, with $n>k>l \geq 1$, and $8n$, $k$, $l$ pairwise relatively prime; \item $O(48, k,l)$, with $l$ odd, $3 \nmid l$ and 48, $k$, $l$ pairwise relatively prime. \end{enumerate}

-One can also take the product of any one of these groups with a cyclic group of relatively prime order.
-We will refer to these as \emph{type A} if $n$ is odd, \emph{type B} if $n\geq 2$ is even, or \emph{type C} for $O(48,k,l)$.
-The groups of type B or C have order divisible by 16.
+One can also take the product of any one of these groups with a cyclic group $C(r)$ of relatively prime order.
+We will refer to those listed in (i) as \emph{type A} if $n$ is odd, or \emph{type B} if $n\geq 2$ is even, and those in (ii) as \emph{type C} for $O(48,k,l)$.
+The groups of type B or C have orders divisible by 16.
 The direct product of one of these groups with a cyclic group of coprime order will be called a \emph{generalized} type A, B or C periodic group.
 From the presentations given in \cite[\S 3]{milnor2}, one can check that the groups of type A, B, or C all have quaternion $2$-Sylow subgroup, and contain no non-trivial central subgroups of odd order.

 The following is a useful observation. \begin{lemma} Let $G$ be a period four group with quaternion $2$-Sylow subgroup.
 If $G$ acts freely and homologically trivially on a rational homology $3$-sphere $M$, then $H_1(M;\bZ)$ has odd order. \end{lemma} \begin{proof} From diagram \eqref{diag:twofive}, we have a short exact sequence:

 Note that $S=Syl_2(G)$ is a quaternion group.
 Now the restricted sequence from Corollary \ref{long-exact-sequence} with $i=2$ gives an injection